Homepage > Journal > Quantitative research in UX

 It's extremely useful in designing information architecture and, above all, creating categories and names in menus that will better suit users' mental models.

-Naturally, the advantages of Quantitative Research are much broader and diverse.
+Naturally, the advantages of quantitative research are much broader and diverse.

-By performing Quantitative Research, you gain insight into a given phenomenon in the following ways:
+By performing quantitative research, you gain insight into a given phenomenon in the following ways:

 • Objective, through tools and tasks that are standardized